 “We are not the same.
 I have never carried other people’s bags.
 Even when I was your age”

-Jaime (Saúl Fonseca) is a thirteen-year-old boy who lives with his mother, her boyfriend and his two little sisters in a suburban neighborhood in Oporto, Portugal.
-The years are tough, and across the country many children are made to work by their parents in order to contribute to the family budget.
-Child labor is illegal in the country, but most families are on the edge and are forced to take desperate measures.
+Jaime (Saúl Fonseca) is a thirteen-year-old boy who lives with his mother, her boyfriend, and his two little sisters in a suburban neighborhood in Oporto, Portugal.
+The years are tough, and across the country, many children are made to work by their parents to contribute to the family budget.
+Child labor is illegal in the country, but most families are on edge and are forced to take desperate measures.
 The businesses are also willing to take in the kids and exploit them as they are able to demand as much from them as for adult workers while paying reduced wages and no taxes to the government.

-Jaime’s parents are separated – he lives with his mother – but, unlike some of his classmates, no one is forcing him to work.
+Jaime’s parents are separated – he lives with his mother – but, unlike some of his classmates, no one forces him to work.
 Yet, he sneaks out each night to work at a local bakery and saves the money, hoping to improve his life and reunite his mother and father.
-The film opens up with a scene in the bakery where we see how Jaime and other teenaged boys spend their evenings.
-The job is not easy and, after witnessing a job-related accident with a friend of his who loses his fingers, Jaime is fired by his boss who fears that the accident will attract the attention of the work inspectors.
+The film opens up with a scene in the bakery where we see how Jaime and other teenage boys spend their evenings.
+The job is not easy and after witnessing a job-related accident with a friend of his who loses his fingers, Jaime is fired by his boss, who fears that the accident will attract the attention of the work inspectors.

 Film title : Jaime

 Release year: 1999 – Fado Filmes, Instituto do Cinema, Audiovisual e Multimédia (ICAM), Samsa Film

 Cast: Saúl Fonseca, Sandro Silva,Fernanda Serrano,Joaquim Leitão ,Vítor Norte,Guilherme Leme,Nicolau Breyner and others